-Outlander, the historical romance novel by Diana Gabaldon is set in Scotland.
+Outlander, the tv series inspired by the historical romance novel by Diana Gabaldon is the basis for our tour of Scotland.
 We offer an Outlander tour of Scotland where you can follow in the footsteps of our epic lovers, visiting locations used in the filming of the series.
-Share this unique and special experience with Outlander fans from around the world, discuss your favorite quotes from the books and soak up the mystic and romantic atmosphere of Scotland.
+Share this unique and special experience with Outlander fans from around the world, discuss your favorite quotes from the books and shows and soak up the mystic and romantic atmosphere of Scotland.
 Book fast to ensure your place on this unique tour!
 No more than 16 on board.Follow in the footsteps of Jamie and Claire.

 Claire is a World War II nurse who travels back through time to 18th century Scotland.
 She comes across some pagan stones while on holiday with her history professor husband Frank.
 Waking up near a battlefield, the 20th century woman is taken in by the Clan McKenzie who believe she is an English spy because of her unusual dress and incoherent story for being in their land right when their is struggle of power between the Scots and the red coats.

 They call her Outlander, a name given to an outsider ignorant of Scottish Highland culture and one of the generally hated English as well.

 4 Day Outlander Tour - Blazing the Jamie & Claire Trail

 Small group tour - limited to 16 persons